Shepherd Neame pub.

-The pub hosts a variety of events, including a jazz night on the last Sunday of each month, and a Jam night on the last Monday.
-For up-to-date information about forthcoming events see the pub's Facebook site (linked above), or the blackboard to the right of the bar.
+The pub hosts a variety of events, including a jazz night on the last Sunday of each month plus a Jam night on the last Monday.
+For up-to-date information about forthcoming events, please see the pub's Facebook site (linked above), or the blackboard to the right of the bar.

-The pub is also convenient for the nearby Princess Royal University Hospital.
+The pub is also convenient for the nearby Princess Royal University Hospital as well as Sainsbury's at the rear.
+Children under 14 are not allowed.

 Instagram page is @yeoldewhytelyon